Leeds Irish Health & Homes (LIHH) is committed to protecting and respecting your privacy.

 The accuracy of your information is important to us.
 If you need to correct any information that we hold about you (for example your email address), please contact us using the details at the top of this page.

 We can also tell you what information we hold about you, and how it is processed.
-To do this, please ask for a Subject Access Request form, which can be found by visiting our website or emailing us at firstname.lastname@example.org
+To do this, please ask for a Subject Access Request form by emailing us at firstname.lastname@example.org

 You can also ask us about how we use or handle your information, including: